Zoo: Animal welfare in zoos

+Problems

+Capture in wild and mortality

 In modern, well-regulated zoos, breeding is controlled to maintain a self-sustaining, global captive population.
 This is not the case in some less well-regulated zoos, often based in poorer regions.
 Overall "stock turnover" of animals during a year in a select group of poor zoos was reported as 20%-25% with 75% of wild caught apes dying in captivity within the first 20 months.
 The authors of the report stated that before successful breeding programs, the high mortality rate was the reason for the "massive scale of importations."

 One 2-year study indicated that of 19,361 mammals that left accredited zoos in the U.S. between 1992 and 1998, 7,420 (38%) went to dealers, auctions, hunting ranches, unaccredited zoos and individuals, and game farms.